Writing & Additional Copyright Resources

 While we focus on the formatting side of things, you may find yourself needing assistance with writing, copyright and plagiarism issues, or software issues.
 We've gathered information and links to USF departments and external websites, in the hopes that it may be of help to you as you write and format your ETD.

 USF Library & Other Resources

-Over the past few years, the Writing Center in the Library has become The Writing Studio.
+The Writing Studio offers free in-person and remote writing assistance with experienced writing consultants to all currently enrolled USF undergraduate and graduate students.
 They offer workshops, one-on-one appointments (in person, online, and over the phone), and valuable resources for students.
 They focus on the writing process - organization, brainstorming, assisting with guidelines, citations/references, grammar, punctuation, and much more.

 USF Librarians are also wonderful sources of knowledge - and they are easy to connect with!
 Ask a Librarian has several options to get help fast - Chat, Desk/Phone, Email, and One-on-One Consultation.

 As we state in the section on Copyright - it's not always as clear and simple as we sometimes like to think.
 You may need to figure out how to properly obtain copyright permission, cite something properly, figure out if you even need to have permission to reprint a figure, picture, or written work.
 Even if you've published your own work, in nearly all cases, you still need permission from the publisher to reprint that work.
 That's where our librarians who specialize in copyright issues can help!
 There's a lot of great information on this site, and if you need personal assistance, they are here for you!